 There are detailed inspection steps that are used for the quality control process of the product being produced by the CNC machine shop.

 Inspection by machine operator: The operators usually perform various inspections on the parts while they are still on the machine or immediately after they are removed from the machine.

-Customer Communication: Effective customer communication as an essential element of delivering customer satisfaction.
+Customer Communication: Effective customer communication is an essential element of delivering customer satisfaction.

 Verification of Purchased Products: All purchased products are subjected to a visual inspection by the receiving quality control inspector.

-Inspection via in-process Probing: Process Probing refers to use the automated probe to check the tolerances of the part in a part program.
+Inspection via in-process Probing: Process Probing refers to the use of the automated probe to check the tolerances of the part in a part program.